dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-database.md

 # Port from EF6 to EF Core - Database as Source of Truth

-If you're using the database as the source of truth, your migration will mostly involve addressing any changes to the shape of entities generated.
+If you're using the database as the source of truth, the upgrade will mostly involve addressing any changes to the shape of entities generated.
 The steps to migrate include:

 1. Pick a point-in-time to model the database.
 1. Ensure your EF6 projects are up to date and in-sync with the database.